Internet Searching Tools

 Yahoo!
 Directory of the Internet

 Yahoo! has made some substantial strides in improving the search functions of to an increasing larger database of Internet sites with a directory arranged by subject classification and selected by Yahoo staff.
 The Yahoo! directory which has been the strength of the search tool for a long time is now augmented by a larger searchable database that is no longer supplied by an outside tool such as Google or AltaVista.
-Check the special features in the Yahoo Shortcuts.

 Go to Yahoo!
 Help.